wbyoung/yalexs-ble-activity/README.md

 ## Entities

-One _sensor_ entity is created for for selected lock:
+One _sensor_ entity is created for each selected lock:

 ### `sensor.<lock_name>_operation`